 "When it comes to gynecological issues, many women adopt a grin-and- bear-it mentality," says Fred M. Howard, M.D., chief gynecologist at the Rochester Endometriosis and Pelvic Pain Center in Rochester, New York.
 Often they're simply too embarrassed to tell anyone—even their doctors—about their problems.
 “But left untreated, some can lead to more serious illnesses," he says.

+Even when you do fess up, receiving the proper care for your gynecological problems can be tricky.
+Many of the symptoms are often vague and can be easily confused with other conditions.
+In fact, research reveals that it can take years for physicians to arrive at an accurate diagnosis.
 But the sooner you take charge of your health, the sooner you'll feel better.
 That's why we've asked experts to decipher some down-there symptoms and treatments—so you can get off that couch already!

-YOU HAVE Heavy menstrual bleeding and/or painful menstrual cramps that last for at least seven days; abdominal pain or fullness.
+YOU HAVE: Heavy menstrual bleeding and/or painful menstrual cramps that last for at least seven days; abdominal pain or fullness.